espebra/filebin/README.md

 #### Cache invalidation

 Enabled with the parameter ``--cache-invalidation``.
 When enabled, HTTP PURGE requests will be sent to baseurl/path for every change to ensure content is invalidated on any frontend web cache.

+#### Admin username and password

+The parameters ``--admin-username`` and ``--admin-password`` will, if set, enable the administrator page.
+It is available at the URL baseurl/admin, with the specified username and password for login.

 #### Triggers